Cash assets

 A mortgage offset account is a transaction account linked to your home loan.
 Money in this account reduces the balance on which interest is charged.
 For example, if you have a $500,000 mortgage and $50,000 in your offset, you only pay interest on $450,000.
 This effectively gives you a tax-free return equal to your mortgage rate, with full access to your cash at any time.

 Usually not.
 Fixed-rate loans have pre-set interest calculations that don't change daily, so the offset balance won't reduce your interest.
 Only variable-rate loans or split loans (with a variable portion) offer full offset benefits.
-For fixed loans, keep cash in a high-interest savings account instead.

 Yes.
 Some lenders allow multiple offsets linked to one loan.
 This can help you separate spending, savings, and emergency buffers while keeping all balances working to reduce interest.